JamiePringle/EZfate/README.md

 For instructions on how to download and use this code, go to [the instructions in the docs directory](https://jamiepringle.github.io/EZfate/)

-Currently, the data and software will produce estimates of connectivity for indvidual months and climatological months for particles released at 1m, 20m, and 40m depths and drifting for 2, 4, 8 ...
+Currently, the data and software will produce estimates of connectivity for indvidual months and climatological months for particles released at 1m, 10m, 20m, and 40m depths and drifting for 2, 4, 8 ...
 60 days.
-The particles can either be fixed to their initial depth or allowed to advect to different depths.
+The particles can either be fixed to their initial depth or allowed to advect to different depths by the grid-scale vertical velocity.
 In the future more depths will be added, along with the vertical dispersal of particles by turbulence as computed by the ocean model.

-The precomputed pathways were made with software from the OceanParcels project (https://oceanparcels.org).
-It currently includes the years 2007-2020, but will extended to include through 2022 by the end of the first quarter of 2023.
+Pathways have been calculated for the years 2007-2020, but will extended to include through 2022 by the end of the first quarter of 2023.

+The current available data include the coastal oceans of North and South America for all 1/12° separated points from the coast to either depths up to 500m deep or 100km from the coast, whichever is greater.
+Future data releases will be global (Summer 2022).

 This work is supported by NSF project OCE 1947954.

-The current available data include the coastal oceans of North and South America for all 1/12° separated points from the coast to either depths up to 500m deep or 100km from the coast, whichever is greater.
-Future data releases will be global.